Oct 2, 2022, 2:00 am

 Sunday, October 3, 2021, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Oct 3, 2021 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Oct 3, 2021 than the day before.
+There was more light in the evening.

 Daylight Saving Time (DST) is used in the Australian Capital Territory, New South Wales, South Australia, Tasmania, and Victoria (see map).
 Here, it starts the 1st Sunday of October and ends the 1st Sunday of April.